 Within that, a relatively small portion of the act – the “Durbin Amendment” – has made decisive and controversial changes in the way debit cards are processed.
-These changes are meant to lower the financial burden on businesses and are already affecting businesses across the United States.
+These changes were meant to lower the financial burden on businesses, though that has not always been the case.

 - What is Interchange?